0xcregis/easynode/cmd/blockchain/README.md

 response:
 {
     "code": 0,
-    "data": "49" //nonce of the address
+    "data": "49", //nonce of the address
+    "message": "ok" // error message when it request failure
 }

 // query block in easynode space